 Peter Williams has been teaching wilderness and nature retreats with Impermanent Sangha since 2010.
 He has practiced meditation for over 20 years in the Theravada and Tibetan Buddhist traditions, including many months of intensive silent retreat, and has taught mindfulness meditation in Boulder since 2003.
 Peter is certified as a Community Dharma Leader by Spirit Rock Meditation Center, and teaches retreats in Colorado, Utah, and New Mexico.
 Peter also practices as a transpersonal psychotherapist in Boulder.

 Peter has deep wilderness experience; he was an ecologist and wildlife biologist for 12 years, working with black bears, songbirds, beaver and wetlands, and also as an environmental educator for Massachusetts Audubon Society.

 Alice Robbins has been on retreat with Impermanent Sangha every year since the retreats began in 2002, and brings a wealth of knowledge and experience.
-For the past five years she has been managing food, logistics and cooking, providing wonderful meals for participants and teachers.
+For many years she has helped manage retreats, including the kitchen and logistics, providing wonderful meals for participants and teachers.
 Alice first started meditating in 1998, and is an experienced and avid boater, licensed river guide, camper, hiker, and musician, and has a deep connection to meditating in nature and wilderness.
 She is a "recovering" attorney, having recently retired from law, and now practices family law mediation.